seekumuran/BLACKOUT/README.md

 # PSP: BLACKOUT

-> Reimagining the PlayStation Portable as a portable cyberdeck for embedded systems, networking, and security research.
+> Reimagining the PlayStation Portable as a portable cyberdeck.

 ## Overview